selinunlu/EnerjiSA-Veri-Bilimi-ve-Analitigi-Bootcamp/README.md

 # EnerjiSA Veri Bilimi ve Analitiği Bootcamp

-This repository is for EnerjiSA Data Science and Data Analytics Bootcamp studies.
+This repository is for EnerjiSA Data Science and Data Analytics Bootcamp.